alwaysLernin/moveBall_MITxPro/README.md

 # **Roadmap**

 I've found a YouTube site that presents advanced animation techniques through a series of simple and easy to follow videos.
-I have started a new repo where I am first building the projects alongside the presenter, reviewing and researching the new concepts that he introduces and then experiment with tweaks and modifications of the code.
+I have started a new repo where I am first building the projects alongside the presenter, reviewing and researching the new concepts that he introduces and then experimenting with tweaks and modifications of the code.